lcn2/pwned-pw-download/README.md

 **NOTE**: You do **NOT** have to install.
-The `make install` can make the `pwned-pw-download` and `ispwned` tools available under `/usr/local/bin` if you have privilieges to install things under `/usr/local/bin`.
+The `make install` can make the `pwned-pw-download` and `ispwned` tools available under `/usr/local/bin` if you have privileges to install things under `/usr/local/bin`.

-To instal them elsewhere, such as `/var/tmp`:
+To install them elsewhere, such as `/var/tmp`:

 ```sh
 make install DESTDIR=/var/tmp
 ```

-Or you can just run the commands from within the `pwned-pw-download` repo without installing amything:
+Or you can just run the commands from within the `pwned-pw-download` repo without installing anything:

 ```sh
 cd pwned-pw-download